 Completed in 1965, Henderson Hall was the first building on the new campus and is named in memory of Dr. C. C. Henderson (1877-1963), a Mount Olive physician and major benefactor of the University of Mount Olive.
 The building houses faculty offices, classroom space and student lounge areas.

 Completed in 1995, Jesse R. Laughinghouse Hall houses the Department of Fine Arts and features the Teresa Pelt Grubbs Art Gallery, as well as computer labs, darkroom facilities, and lighting studios.
 This building was made possible by a gift from the late Mrs. Hilda Laughinghouse in memory of her husband, who served as a trustee of the University of Mount Olive from 1983 to 1985.

-Completed in 1968, the library was named in memory of the Reverend and Mrs. James Clayton Moye in appreciation of their promotion of University of Mount Olive in its early years as well as the establishment of the first library trust fund.
+Completed in 1968, the library was named in memory of the Reverend and Mrs. James Clayton Moye in appreciation of their promotion of the University of Mount Olive in its early years as well as the establishment of the first library trust fund.
 In addition to housing books, microtext, audiovisual materials, government documents, serials and other resources, the library provides space for the Free Will Baptist Historical Collection, a separate library containing materials on the history of the Free Will Baptist denomination, related college archives and other memorabilia.
 Study space for both individuals and groups, a conference room, and provisions for electronic access to and retrieval of resources worldwide enable the library to provide a variety of resources and services to students at all University of Mount Olive locations, as well as to the local community and greater Eastern North Carolina region.